Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: The one-loop anomalous dimensions

-Our one-loop results for the physical sector agree with the results in the literature~\cite{Buras:2000if, Degrassi:2005zd, Hisano:2012cc}, after accounting for the different normalization of the operators and the different conventions in the covariant derivative.
+All other physical subblocks are zero at one-loop.
+Our one-loop results for the physical sector agree with the results in the literature~\cite{Buras:2000if, Degrassi:2005zd, Hisano:2012cc}, after accounting for the different normalisation of the operators and the different conventions in the covariant derivative.